Lahavas/iOS_Objective-C_practice/Big_Nerd_Ranch_Objective-C/RandomItems/README.md

     * Overriding methods
     * Initializers
         * The designated initializer
             * instancetype
             * id
         * Implementing the designated initializer
             * self
             * super
         * Confirming initialization success
         * Instance variables in initializers
         * Other initializers and the initializer chain
         * Using initializers
+    * Class methods
+    * Testing your subclass
+* More on NSArray and NSMutableArray
+* Exceptions and Unrecognized Selectors
+* For the More Curious: Class Names
+* For the More Curious: #import and @import

 #### 주요 개념